tranthom618/weather-dashboard/README.md

 Various snippets of code have been adapted from various coursework from: University of Toronto - School of Continuing Studies - Coding Bootcamp.

-Research of various syntax, code, or ideas sourced from a culmination of Google Searches and Youtube Demonstrations.
+Research of various syntax, code, or ideas sourced from a culmination of Google Searches, Documentation Readings, Stack Overflow, Forums or Youtube Demonstrations.

 ## License